 You should NOT turn on this option unless you understand the risk.

 After enabling auto factory reset, if you unlock Galaxy S20 unsuccessfully for 15 times (counted from the last successful unlock), your Galaxy S20 will erase all data on the phone and reset it to factory state.

 Rebooting the phone does NOT stop the counting!
 For example, if you reboot Galaxy S20 after 10 unsuccessful unlocks, you then have 5 (not 15) chances left

 After Galaxy S20 is reset, you must use your Google account to set up the phone.

 You can choose to lock down the network and security-related features when Galaxy S20 is locked.
 So, if your Galaxy S20 is lost or stolen, other people cannot change the WiFi, location, or mobile data settings unless they can unlock the phone.

 Of course, if enabled (and you should enable it), some buttons of Galaxy S20 quick settings will not work until the phone is unlocked.

 Google introduced the lockdown mode in Android Pie (Androids 9.0).
 In the lockdown mode, Galaxy S20 turns off the smart lock, biometrics unlock, and notifications on the lock screen.

-Please refer to this guide on how to use the lockdown mode and lockdown option on Galaxy S9, S10, and S20.
+Please refer to this guide on how to enable and use the lockdown mode and lockdown option on Galaxy S9, S10, and S20.

 IV.
 Always-on display